 If you love the whimsical design of Dr. Seuss, you’ll fall in love with the Wharton Esherick Museum.

-Hidden away in the woods of southeastern Pennsylvania near Valley Forge National Historical Park, the Wharton Esherick Museum is the former studio and home of this renowned artist.
+Hidden away in the woods of southeastern Pennsylvania near Valley Forge National Historical Park and the American Treasure Tour, the Wharton Esherick Museum is the former studio and home of this renowned artist.
 Esherick, who was known for his whimsically-designed furniture with nary a straight line, created a workshop and home that was as much an art piece as any of his more famous works of art.

 Esherick began building the workshop on a hillside above his home in 1926.
 Eventually, he added a bedroom, bathroom, and kitchen, turning the workshop into a home as well.
 After his death in 1970, a non-profit organization was created to protect the home, and it was opened for tours in 1972.